 Sampha + PAULi — Albert Hall, Manchester

-summertime, and festival season is in full effect.
-Whilst the big boys such as Glastonbury, Parklife, Wireless and Leeds Fest, will, and please, don’t excuse this pun, bask in it, take centre stage.
-It’s important to note that all throughout the country there are more low-key intimate festivals for you to spend your unpredictable British summer.
+Its summertime, and festival season is in full effect.
+Whilst the big boys such as Glastonbury, Parklife, Wireless and Leeds Fest will take centre stage(don’t excuse the pun,bask in it), it’s important to note that all throughout the country there are more low-key intimate festivals for you to spend your unpredictable British summer.

 The Manchester International Festival is just one of them, launched in June 2007, taking place every 2 years; the festival sees 18 days of music and everything that comes with it played at various hot spots throughout the city of Manchester from the likes of New Order amongst others.

-One of the others was the man with a voice that made angels weep, Sampha.
+One of these ‘others’ was the man with a voice that makes angels weep, Sampha.
 Fresh off the release of his outstanding debut album ‘Process’ and currently making his rounds through the festival circuits, after appearing at Parklife, Glastonbury and now back in Manchester at the gorgeous Albert Hall.